litemint/litemint/README.md

 [https://litemint.com](https://litemint.com)

-Sending and receiving crypto or selling and buying digital goods should be as simple as using your email.
-Built on Stellar, Litemint is a friendly multi-currency wallet and decentralized marketplace to do just that.
+Sending, receiving and trading cryptocurrencies as well as selling and buying digital goods should be as simple as using your email.
+Built on Stellar, Litemint is a friendly multi-currency wallet and decentralized marketplace to allow just that.

 ## Discover Litemint:

+- Now over 15000 mobile and web users - and growing fast!

 - Litemint accounts are standard, secure and compatible with all mainstream stellar services and hardware wallets.
 They implement mnemonic with [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), universal private key derivation with [SLIP-0010](https://github.com/satoshilabs/slips/blob/master/slip-0010.md) and [SEP-0005](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0005.md) and can be recovered and imported independently.

-- The marketplace is an exclusive feature allowing users to buy, sell and create merchant listings for digital goods from music to games (IAP) to ebooks.
-Merchants can receive payments directly.
-It leverages the anchor feature of Stellar.
+- Leveraging the native anchor system of Stellar, the marketplace is an exclusive Litemint feature (coming soon).
+Users can list, buy and sell digital goods to all Litemint users.
+Merchants receive payments directly - no middle man.

 - Litemint allows seamless in-wallet deposits and withdrawals from partners by using federation and secure endpoints to bridge the Stellar network to external networks.
+If you operate a native token and wishes to discuss a possible integration, please contact us.

 ## Building it Yourself